rxue/learning-dirary/books/working-effectively-with-legacy-code/README.md

 ### The Case of the Undetacable Side Effect
 #### [*Query-Query Separation*](https://www.youtube.com/watch?v=eb3nbt4poic)

+## Chapter 11: I Need to Make a Change.
+What Methods Should I Test?
+### Reasoning About Effects
 ### Reasoning Forward
 > When you are sketching effects, make sure that you have found all of the clients of the class you are examining.
 If your class has a superclass or subclasses, there might ber other clients that you havn't considered.
+### Effect Propagation
+### Learning from Effect Analysis
+> Try to analyze effects in code whenever you get a chance.

+> In general, programming gets easier as we narrow effects in a program.
+We need to know less to understand a piece of code.
+At the extreme, we end up with *funcitonal programming* in languages such as Scheme and Haskell.

 # Part III: Dependency-Breaking Techniques
 ## Chapter 25: Dependency-Breaking Techniques
 ### *Parameterize Constructor*